-EARLY PREGNANCY ULTRASOUND - 1/2 DAY
+EARLY PREGNANCY ULTRASOUND - 1/2 Day Course

 Establish a systematic approach to transabdominal scanning.
 Answer critical questions in early pregnancy.
 Evaluate viability, confirm an intrauterine pregnancy, survey the pelvis for pregnancy of unknown location.
 Describe the criteria for failed pregnancy.
 This program is specifically designed for health professionals who have an interest in point of care Obstetric ultrasound.
 Fine-tune your technique with a sytematic approach with practical hands on scanning on varying gestations.